mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

 However, if you're like me, you're not working with one of the hugely popular, and often open, compilers.
 You're working with a compiler made for a microcontroller that the clangd developers might mention to each other once a decade. clangd isn't able to translate your compile flags to the clang equivalent.
-As a result, it spits out so many errors that it is unusable.
+As a result, it spits out a bunch of false errors.
-Unfortunately, in my case, clangd isn't the right tool.

 ## query-driver
 clangd does have a [--query-driver](https://releases.llvm.org/10.0.0/tools/clang/tools/extra/docs/clangd/Configuration.html) option.